Sansevieria bacularis: “Punk” Fernwood 6” in Blue and White Pot

 An interesting variant of the Sansevieria bacularis, the “Fernwood Punk” is characterized by spiky foliage that shoots off in every direction, making for a very fun and unique addition to your collection.
 The name bacularis means “rod” or “stick” in latin, clearly a very appropriate name for the Sansevieria bacularis.
 These plants can grow up to 2 feet tall, and come in a 6” nursery pot.

 About Sansevieria: Snake plants are originally from tropical grasslands and native to West Africa.
 Snake Plants are easy to care for houseplants for beginners.
-Commonly marketed as thriving in low light, it tolerates it but prefers bright light to grow large.
+They can survive in lower light conditions but thrive in bright light.

 How to care for your Snake Plant: